 Is Housing Expensive in Fredericton, New Brunswick?

-Fredericton is an affordable city offering a range of real estate options for homeowners and renters.
+Fredericton is an affordable city and offers a range of real estate options for homeowners and renters.
 However, the city has seen average home prices rising significantly.
 This growth is due to an influx of out-of-province buyers and a dwindling housing inventory.
 However, despite these increasing prices, average rent costs in Fredericton are:

 135.41% lower than in Toronto